Plotinus

 Plotinus (/plɒˈtaɪnəs/; Πλωτῖνος, Plōtînos; c.
-204/5 – 270 CE) was a hellenised Egyptian Platonist philosopher, born and raised in Roman Egypt.
-Plotinus is regarded by modern scholarship as the founder of Neoplatonism.
-His teacher was the self-taught philosopher Ammonius Saccas, who belonged to the Platonic tradition.
-Historians of the 19th century invented the term "neoplatonism" and applied it to refer to Plotinus and his philosophy, which was vastly influential during late antiquity, the Middle Ages, and the Renaissance.
-Much of the biographical information about Plotinus comes from Porphyry's preface to his edition of Plotinus' most notable literary work, The Enneads.
+204/5 – 270 AD) was an ancient Greek philosopher, born and raised in Roman Egypt.
+He is widely regarded by modern scholars as the founder of Neoplatonism.

+Plotinus was a student of the self-taught philosopher Ammonius Saccas, who belonged to the Platonic tradition.
+Historians in the 19th century coined the term "Neoplatonism" to describe Plotinus and his philosophy.
+This philosophical tradition was vastly influential during late antiquity, the Middle Ages, and the Renaissance.

 In his metaphysical writings, Plotinus described three fundamental principles: the One, the Intellect, and the Soul.
-His works have inspired centuries of pagan, Jewish, Christian, Gnostic, and early Islamic metaphysicians and mystics, including developing precepts that influence mainstream theological concepts within religions, such as his work on duality of the One in two metaphysical states.
+His works have inspired generations of pagan, Jewish, Christian, Gnostic, and early Islamic metaphysicians and mystics.
+His ideas shaped metaphysical works, particularly his work on duality of the One.
+These ideas later influenced several mainstream theological concepts within different religions.

-Biography
+Early life

-Porphyry reported that Plotinus was sixty-six years old when he died in 270 CE, the second year of the reign of the Roman Emperor Claudius II, thus giving us the year of his birth as around 204.
+Plotinus' student and biographer Porphyry records in his Life of Plotinus that Plotinus died at the age of sixty-six at the end of the second year of the reign of the Roman emperor Claudius II (269/70 AD), and therefore calculates that Plotinus was born in the thirteenth year of the reign of Septimius Severus (204/5 AD).
 Eunapius reported that Plotinus was born in Lyco, which could either refer to the modern Asyut in Upper Egypt or Deltaic Lycopolis, in Lower Egypt.
 This has led to speculations that his family was either (Hellenized) Egyptian, Greek, or Roman.
 Historian Lloyd P. Gerson states that Plotinus was "almost certainly" a Greek.
 A.H.
 Armstrong, one of the foremost authorities on the philosophical teachings of Plotinus, writes that: "All that can be said with reasonable certainty is that Greek was his normal language and that he had a Greek education".
 Plotinus himself was said to have had little interest in his ancestry, birthplace, or that of anyone else for that matter.
 His native language was Greek.

-Plotinus had an inherent distrust of materiality (an attitude common to Platonism), holding to the view that phenomena were a poor image or mimicry (mimesis) of something "higher and intelligible" (VI.I) which was the "truer part of genuine Being".
-This distrust extended to the body, including his own; it is reported by Porphyry that at one point he refused to have his portrait painted, presumably for much the same reasons of dislike.
+Plotinus had an inherent distrust of materiality (an attitude common to Platonism), holding to the view that phenomena were a poor image or mimicry (mimesis) of something "higher and intelligible" (Enneads VI.I) which was the "truer part of genuine Being".
+This distrust of material world extended to the human body, including his own; it is reported by Porphyry that at one point he refused to have his portrait painted, presumably because he regarded bodily appearance as an inferior representation.
 Likewise, Plotinus never discussed his ancestry, childhood, or his place or date of birth.
 From all accounts his personal and social life exhibited the highest moral and spiritual standards.